AlexToTheSun/Validator_Activity/Mainnet-Guides/IRISnet/Upgrade.md

 ```
 sudo /bin/bash $HOME/update_script.sh
 ```
+If you want to use the EVM function, you need to open the JRPC access endpoint of the EVM on the node.
+See more: https://github.com/irisnet/mainnet/blob/master/upgrade/v2.0.0.md

 ### tmux command
 Detach from "update" session type `Ctrl+b d` (the session will continue to run in the background):